Joey Meneses Preview, Player Props: Nationals vs. Marlins

-Joey Meneses -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Miami Marlins, with Eury Perez on the mound, on September 1 at 7:05 PM ET.
+On Saturday, Joey Meneses (.325 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Marlins.
+In his previous game he had a hitless showing (0-for-4) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins